Fort Allen (Puerto Rico): Current use

 Since the Navy left Fort Allen in 1980 there's been no regular Active Duty military personnel assigned on post, but the Puerto Rico Army National Guard and U.S. Army Reserve do have permanent Active Guard Reserve personnel present.
 Fort Allen, while still a federally-owned facility, is operated by the Puerto Rico National Guard (PRNG).
 Its mission is educational in scope and that of providing support to the Puerto Rico Army National Guard and Army Reserve units stationed in southern Puerto Rico.
-There is not a Commissary at Fort Allen but NGX operates a PX on base for authorized patrons.
+There is not a Commissary at Fort Allen but FIGNA operates a PX on base for authorized patrons.